greemta/greemta/dataset/greenareas.md

 description: *garden area on courtyard*

 Attention:<br/>
-this data contains only the polygonal areas without any attributes
+the data of the garden areas contain only the polygonal without any attributes

 The data is open data and is licensed under these conditions<br/>